kitcheck/ruby-jwt/README.md

 aud = ['Young', 'Old']
 aud_payload = { data: 'data', aud: aud }

-token = JWT.encode aud_payload, hmac_secret, 'HS256'
+token = JWT.encode payload: aud_payload, signer: JWT::Signer.new(hmac_secret, 'HS256')

 begin
   # Add aud to the validation to check if the token has been manipulated